David5p/family_shopping_list/README.md

   <img src="assets/images/generate_shopping_list.png" alt="Generate shopping list flowchart">
 </p>

-- The generate shopping list function is fundamental to the terminal oreintated program.
+- The Generate Shopping List function is a core feature of this terminal-based program
 - The flowchart helped me understand the logic behind the need to take in the recipes from the user, assess this against existing stock and create a shopping list.
 - This visualization also supports debugging, and helps identify potential improvements or errors in the function.
 Overall, this flowchart is a valuable tool for documenting the function’s purpose and flow, making future updates or need to refactoring easier and more efficient.